Kelta-King/Independance-day/README.md

 KeltaTech's Happy Independence message code.

 ```
-It is very simple and just for fun
+It is a very simple code and just for fun.
 ```